cjpais/updates.burrito.place/posts/context-v0.md

 ## The `burrito`

 At the core of it all is building a little playground.
 Let's call this playground a `burrito`.
-Everyone has their own `burrito`.
+Anyone can have their own `burrito`.

 Your `burrito` contains any kind of data you may have or produce.
 This data might be voice notes, email, calendar, spotify listening history, messages, etc.